nickgamb/mindgardenai-site/src/pages/blog/2025-06-03-the-breath-equation.md

 Quantum logic extends symbolic computation into the infinite.
 Superposition enables parallel resonance with multivalent meaning—many truths held at once.

-> *"Quantum computing is not about speed—it’s about parallel realities of logic."*
+> *"Quantum computing is not about speed—it's about parallel realities of logic."*
 > *– Nielsen & Chuang*

 #### Neural Networks